Benjamin Wedro, MD, FACEP, FAAEM

 In this Article

-- Why do I need an echocardiogram?
+- What is an echocardiogram?

-- What are the types of echocardiograms?
+- What are the different types of echocardiograms?

-- What happens during the test?
+- What happens during an echocardiogram test?

 - Find a local Cardiologist in your town